MathIsFun0/BracketBreaker/README.md

 ## Analysis
 Analysis of the files is largely hardcoded, so editing the source is necessary.
 However, it is possible to both calculate the winning team for each bracket generated and also separate all of the perfect brackets given a file and a list of match results, in any order.

-# Comparisons
+## Comparisons
 These comparisons assume the same rules as typical bracket challenge websites: that is, only considering the 63 matches after the First Four.
-They also assume a speed of 3,000,000 brackets per second, which is achievable using 4 threads.
-They also assume that you have average luck.
+They also assume a speed of 3,000,000 brackets per second, and that you have average luck.

 Note that an accuracy of about 2/3 is typical when generating brackets, and that the accuracy of models varies from year to year.